 What Home Appraisers Do Not Look For

-Home appraisers are looking for factors that affect the home’s value.
-Features such as light fixtures, home décor, blinds, and curtains do not impact the home value since homeowners can easily change them.
+Home appraisers take the entire property into account.
+Moveable features such as light fixtures, home décor, blinds, and curtains do not impact the home value since homeowners can easily remove them.

 How to Get a Home Ready for an Appraisal

-1) List Any Improvements: Home sellers should list any improvements (kitchen, bathroom, roof, etc.) they’ve made to the home and give this list to the appraiser.
+1) List Any Improvements: Home sellers should list any improvements (kitchen, bathroom, roof, etc.) that have been made to the home and give this list to the appraiser.
 This step ensures the appraiser is aware of these improvements.